Vishal-Varma/Used-Car-Prices-Project/README.md

 - Only one car should be added before prediction
 - API stores data in memory (resets on server restart)
-- Transmission type must be
+- Transmission type must be :
 		Manual
 		Automatic
-- Seller type must be:
+- Seller type must be :
 		Dealer
 		Trustmark Dealer
 		Individual